bahaidev/textbrowser/README.md

             to use in conjunction with bookmark keywords (in which case it particularly ought to be available through a single param).
         1. Ensure aliases are i18nized
-    1. Options to have range of context and range for highlighting (with own styles) and anchoring
 1. Add/Add back automated (including into drop-downs): Synopsis, Roman numerals, Chinese numbers, word-by-word translation, auto-romanized Persian/Arabic, Persian with